Woodbridge Smile Centre

 4- Do you notice any signs of an abscess?

-A pimple-like bump on the gums, a bad taste in the mouth, pus, or severe throbbing pain are all signs of abscess and should not be ignored.
+A pimple-like bump on the gums, a bad taste in the mouth, pus, or severe throbbing pain are all signs of an abscess and should not be ignored.

 If you answered “yes” to any of these questions, don’t hesitate to get help from an emergency dentist.